 Pick a game and ask your kids to play!

 Enjoying the journey,

 Michelle Osborn is the owner and founder of Yellow House Book Rental, specializing in providing homeschool curriculum for rent or purchase, as well as counseling and guidance for homeschool families.
-She is a wife of 31years, a 22-year homeschool veteran, and mom of four amazing children and five adorable grandchildren.
-Three of her children are now entrepreneurs, running their own businesses and doing quite well.
+She is a wife, years, a 22-year homeschool veteran, and mom of four amazing children and five adorable grandchildren.
+Two of her children are now entrepreneurs, running their own businesses and doing quite well.
 Michelle’s passions include serving by leading worship at her church and encouraging homeschool moms through one on one, social media and speaking engagements.
 She has found her niche in helping parents homeschooling their teens through the high school years and on to pursue their dreams

 Yellow House Book Rental links to many different sources within our blogs.
 A link does not equal an endorsement.
 We cannot guarantee the content of each site (especially its ads).